uniwswap/uniwens-docs/dapp-developer-guide/dns-libraries.md

 #### Which Javascript library should I use?

-If you are already using web3.js or ethers.js, and do not require functionality such as creating subdomains, transferring ownership, or updating resolvers, use built in ĐNS features of these libraries.
+If you are already using web3.js or ethers.js, and do not require functionality such as creating subdomains, transferring ownership, or updating resolvers, use built in POWNS features of these libraries.

-If you are using React and only need to do forward and reverse resolution of ĐNS names with built in UI, use react-ens-address.
+If you are using React and only need to do forward and reverse resolution of POWNS names with built in UI, use react-ens-address.

-If you want to have ĐNS instance deployed into your dev environment, you may want to use embark.io or waffle.io which allows you to configure/deploy ĐNS registry in your DogeChain test instance.
+If you want to have POWNS instance deployed into your dev environment, you may want to use embark.io or waffle.io which allows you to configure/deploy POWNS registry in your DogeChain test instance.

 Otherwise, use ensjs.

 #### Accessing smart contracts directly

-All the ĐNS smart contracts are published as `@bchdomains/lns-contracts` [npm module.](https://github.com/bchdomains/lns-contracts)
+All the POWNS smart contracts are published as `@bchdomains/lns-contracts` [npm module.](https://github.com/bchdomains/lns-contracts)

 This is how you include abi into your frontend code.